kellenmurphy/shib-idp-docker-wrapper/README.md

 ## Shibboleth Configuration

-A `shibboleth-idp` directory exists at the root of this project which will overwrite the running config if files are provided, i.e. credentials.
+An `idp-overlay/shibboleth-idp` directory exists at the root of this project which will overwrite the running config if files are provided, i.e. credentials.
 I usually symlink `shibboleth-idp` somewhere handy for storing a particular projects configuration data.
 This directory is listed in `.gitignore` so you don't accidentally add your secrets.propterties to a fork on this wrapper project.
 That's **never** happened. :wink:

+Just toss whatever Shibboleth configuration, metadata, views, etc. files within `idp-overlay/shibboleth-idp` and that's the config that'll be used when you run.

+> Note: be mindful of the version of IDP you're running (see: `base-repo-overlay/VERSIONS`) and note that if you try to use a Shibboleth 2.x config file with 4.2.1, you're going to have a bad day!

 ## Logs